SitoCH/hyperliquid-telegram-bot/README.md

 ### Hyperliquid

-The only parameter, `HYPERLIQUID_TELEGRAM_BOT_USER`, needed from Hyperliquid is the user / Vault to watch
+There only mandatory parameter, `HYPERLIQUID_TELEGRAM_BOT_USER_WALLET`, is the user's wallet address.
+If the bot is monitoring a Vault you need to set also `HYPERLIQUID_TELEGRAM_BOT_USER_VAULT`.
+`HYPERLIQUID_TELEGRAM_BOT_KEY_FILE` is instead required if the bot needs to sign transactions so that it can manage orders.
+The file must contain the private key of the wallet.

 ## Docker Compose